oc-hacker/Peer-Genius/client/react/components/form/readme.md

 ## Validator usage:

 The built-in validators are to be used as a template string tag.
-An example using `require`:
+An example using `required`:
 ```jsx harmony
 <Field
 	{...fieldProps}